-Spread of the corona virus in Isle of ManCurrently: 0.2 new infections per day per 100,000 inhabitants
+Spread of the corona virus in Isle of Man20th calendar week (05/16/2022 to 05/22/2022): 32.6 new infections per day per 100,000 inhabitants

-The first graph shows the number of infected persons reported.
-The second graph shows the number of deaths.
+The first graph shows the number of reported infections per calendar week.
+The second graph below the number of deaths.

-From the previously infected and deceased people, in Isle of Man results in a mortality rate of 7.1%.
-However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
+Mortality rate of infected personsFrom the previously infected and deceased people, in Isle of Man results in a mortality rate of 0.36%.
+It should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.

-Due to the current corona pandemic, we update the worldwide case numbers daily.
-A list of all infected and dead people by country can be found on our Corona virus topic page
+Due to the current corona pandemic, we update the worldwide case numbers weekly.
+A list of all infected and dead people by country can be found on our Corona virus topic page.

-Medical care provided by doctors and hospitals in Isle of Man is below average compared to the world population.
+Medical suppliesMedical care provided by doctors and hospitals in Isle of Man is below average compared to the world population.
 The country provides 1.6 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

 With about 123 physicians in Isle of Man, there are about 1.45 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.